 The oxford comma is above in red, just after the word milk.
 Now, the reason I said it’s contentious is because it’s a stylistic choice.
 This means that places such as North America have it in their style guide and, as such, it’s required in certain publications.

 Australia, however, is much looser with regards to its use.
 Australia’s Style Manual for Authors, Editors and Printers only states “sometimes a comma is placed between the last two items to ensure clarity”.
 This means it’s generally up to the writer’s discretion whether or not to use it, and that’s where people can have differing views.

 The recommendation here is to always check what style guide rules your publisher follows, to avoid any potential mishaps.

 What’s your stance on the Oxford Comma?
 I personally get a chuckle at the fact that the Australian Style Manual states that it’s sometimes used for clarity, but doesn’t use it in it’s own title.

-Oh how I love semi colons!
-They neaten up sentences, avoid prolific use of commas and just straight up look cool.
+Oh, how I love semicolons!
+They neaten up sentences, avoid prolific use of commas and just straight up look ace.
 What are they?
 They’re a punctuation mark that indicates a pause, but the important thing here is that they are used to link two separate clauses in a sentence.

 An easy way to think of it is if you have something to add to your sentence, but a comma doesn’t feel right and it seems too short for its own separate sentence.